WellAndGood/HoriseonAccessibility/README.md

 The following is a webpage of HoriSEOn, subjected to a variety of accessibility measures, such as:

 * Ran accessibility test through: https://wave.webaim.org/report#/https://f34rth3r34p3r.github.io/HoriseonAccessibility/ and determined that there was low contrast in the `<aside>` element.
-Changed color of `"benefits"` div to #195a7e, darkening it to increase contrast to 5.4.
+Changed color of `"benefits"` div to #0072bb, darkening it to increase contrast ratio.
 * Added accessibility links to top of page, invisible to sighted visiters but accessible to keyboard-only users and screen-readers.
 * Collaped and consolidated multiple CSS selectors into more concise terms; updated `<div>` ids accordingly.
 * Adding alt-text for all large or meaningful images.